CIS-25-F25-BCC/dining-philosophers-deadlock/README.md

 ## Part 1: Observe the Deadlock (5 points)

 1. Run the dining philosophers demo: `./philosophers`
+2. Each philosopher needs to eat 5 bites.
+If successful, you'll see "SUCCESS!
+All philosophers finished eating!"
-2. Watch for deadlock (program stops producing output but doesn't exit)
+3. Watch for deadlock (program stops producing output but doesn't exit)
-3. You may need to run it several times - deadlock doesn't always happen immediately
+4. You may need to run it several times - deadlock doesn't always happen immediately
-4. Press Ctrl+C to kill the program when it deadlocks
+5. Press Ctrl+C to kill the program when it deadlocks

-**Question:** What was the last output you saw before the program stopped?
+**Question:** What was the last output you saw before the program froze?
 (Copy the last few lines)

 ---